ibraheemalayan/COMP333-DB-Project/docs/Setup.md

     pre-commit install
     pre-commit install --hook-type commit-msg --hook-type pre-push
     ```
-    > those commands will install the pre-commit hooks defined in the `.pre-commit-config.yaml` file
+    > those commands will install the pre-commit hooks defined in the `.pre-commit-config.yaml` file for the local repo